 Choosing the Right Investment Metals

-After selecting from the three basic types of precious metals (gold, silver, platinum), the next step is to choose the investment category.
+After selecting from the three main types of precious metals—gold, silver, and platinum—the next step is to decide how you'd like to hold these metals, whether for personal possession or within a qualified retirement account.
 Each of the listed categories has different characteristics, advantages and disadvantages.
-All physical investment metals carry a cost above the current 'spot price.'
+All physical precious metals typically include a premium above the current “spot price.”
 The metal must be mined, purified, assayed, configured into the form of a bar -- and then into a coin.
 These factors are priced into the cost of physical metals.
-The 'above spot price' of our coins vary with bullion being the lowest and certified-graded coins being the highest.
+The 'above spot price' of our coins varies with bullion being the lowest and certified-graded coins being the highest.

 Bullion consists of bars and newer minted government coins such as the Chinese Panda, American Eagles, U.S Buffalos, Canadian Maple Leafs, Austrian Philharmonics, and South African Krugerrands.
 Bullion is mass produced each year and traded closer to the corresponding spot market price.

 You can generally purchase bullion slightly over the spot price and liquidate/sell it slightly under the spot price.
-The price is set by the mint, and overall open market demand.
-Certain bullion products are legal tender and some are non-legal tender.
-Bullion is mostly acquired by institutions and corporations in large bulks as a short-term investment for small percentage gain.
+The price is set by the mint and overall open market demand.
+Certain bullion products are legal tender, and some are non-legal tender.
+Bullion is sometimes acquired in bulk by institutions or corporations as part of broader short-term financial strategies.

 Government bullion coins and bars were recalled, banned and/or prohibited by the government almost a century ago.
 We mention this not because we foresee it happening in the future, but because it is a commonly asked question.